knockout/knockout/documentation/rateLimit-observable.md

     myViewModel.fullName = ko.computed(function() {
         return myViewModel.firstName() + " " + myViewModel.lastName();
     }).extend({ notify: 'always', rateLimit: 500 });

+## Comparison with deferred updates

+Knockout version 3.4.0 added support for [*deferred updates*](deferred-updates.html), which works similarly to rate-limiting by making notifications and updates asynchronous.
+But instead of using a timed delay, deferred updates are processed as soon as possible after the current task, before yielding for I/O, reflow, or redrawing.
+If you are upgrading to 3.4.0 and have code that uses a short rate-limit timeout (e.g., 0 milliseconds), you could modify it to use deferred updates instead:

+    ko.computed(function() {
+        // ....
+    }).extend({ deferred: true });

 ## Comparison with the throttle extender